-The only reserve in deficit at the year end was the pension reserve (deficit of £40,000) which will be addressed via contribution rates decided on from time to time by the pension scheme actuaries.
-This deficit has arisen, as with many other schemes of this type, mainly due to increased life expectancies and reduced investment returns.
+The pension reserve was at a surplus of £196,000 (2022: deficit of £40,000) which will be addressed via contribution rates decided on from time to time by the pension scheme actuaries.
+This surplus has arisen, as with many other schemes of this type, mainly due to changes in life expectancies and investment returns.
+This surplus has been capped to Nil as at the year end.